 “Focus on the total number of steps and the speed will take care of itself,” says Tudor-Locke.
 Generally, people who get more steps a day also tend to do more purposeful walking—which means they move faster.
 The Canadian Physical Activity Guideline also recommends adding muscle and bone strengthening activities using major muscle groups at least two days per week.
 Indeed, more physical activity provides more health benefits.

 Are there other ways of measuring movement instead of steps?

 The most obvious answer is time.
 It’s more about building practices that encourage you to move more.
 Lee named things like getting up during commercial breaks on TV and walking to the kitchen.
 Or when going shopping, instead of looking for a parking spot near the front door, look for a spot farther away so you’ll have to walk.
-Gardening, cycling, visiting a museum—everything counts.
+Gardening, cycling, walking around the block—everything counts.